CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab03-Implement-and-use-PIM.md

 ## Task 1 - Assign Azure resource roles

+In this task, you'll assign the Global Administrator role to specific users using Microsoft Entra Privileged Identity Management (PIM).
+You'll make these roles "Eligible," meaning users must take specific actions to activate the role, and you'll also set a time duration for the assignments.

 1. Sign in to [https://entra.microsoft.com](https://entra.microsoft.com) using ODL_User credentials.

    - Username : **<inject key="AzureAdUserEmail"></inject>**